emadghasempour/footprint-prototype-testing/README.md

 Footprint basincally:

- 1. Unify diffent sources of information in one place (Notes, Bookmarked pages, Voices and etc.
+ 1. Unify diffent sources of information in one place (Notes, Bookmarked pages, Voices and etc) Using mobile app and browser extension.
  2. Makes it easier to make informations related to eachother.

 This way information stay active and accesable for longer time.